-2. Earn at least 30 semester hours of college credit toward the engineering degree at The University of Iowa.
-Hours earned from enrollment in independent study for the honors project cannot count toward the 128 semester hours required for a BSE. degree.
+- Earn at least 30 semester hours of college credit toward the engineering degree at The University of Iowa.
+Hours earned from enrollment in independent study for the honors project cannot count toward the semester hours required for a BSE degree.

-4.Completeion of a written report (thesis) and an oral presentation on the finished honors project.
+- Complete a written report (thesis) and an oral presentation on the finished honors project.
 Read and follow the guidelines for organizing and submitting your Honors project.
-The Associate Dean for Academic Programs, the student's research mentor and the departmental honors advisor need to be in attendance for the final presentation.
+The Honors Project Faculty Mentor, Departmental Honors Advisor, and Associate Dean for Academic Programs need to be in attendance for the final presentation.

-6. Submit an original copy of the title page, abstract, and thesis to the Honors Program Office in 420 BHC following their specific guidelines.
-In addition, a photocopy of the original packet must be submitted to the College of Engineering, Student Development Center, 3124 SC.
+- Submit an original copy of the title page, abstract, and thesis to the Honors Program Office in 420 Blank Honors Center following their specific guidelines.
+In addition, a photocopy of the original packet must be submitted to the College of Engineering, Student Development Center, 3124 Seamans Center.
 Final copy of the thesis is due to both offices by 4:30 PM on the Wednesday of finals week in the graduating semester.

 Departments may permit students to collaborate on a single honors thesis or project.
 With approval from departmental honors advisor(s) and faculty mentor(s), these collaborations may be interdisciplinary.
 At the outset, a collaboration plan should be approved by the relevant advisor(s) and mentor(s).
 In the end, individual contributions must be delineated in ways acceptable to the advisor(s) and mentor(s).
 A written application for approval of the thesis or project must specify and justify the collaboration, stating clearly the contributions of each student.
 This application must be signed by the advisor(s) and mentor(s), then filed with the Honors Program when the title page and the abstract are filed.
 When advance warning has been provided to prospectively unsatisfactory contributors, advisor(s) and mentor(s) may approve some contributions but not others for the same project.
 With this in mind, mentor(s) must monitor progress closely as collaborative projects proceed.